 - You feel disconnected.
 Does it feel as if everyone else is on one page and you are on another?
 Whether you work in customer service, sales or consulting — if it feels as if you are not aligning with the vision of the organization, the person-job match may be off.
 If you see yourself as a lonely island (and everyone is speaking an entirely different “language”), it may be time to explore moving on.

 - You can’t seem to complete anything.
 Everything seems pointless and your level of motivation is at an all-time low.
+Are your psychological resources waning?
 Are you dealing with looming deadlines with a blank screen continually staring back at you?
 Have you simply stopped caring?
-These are telling signs.
+All are telling signs.

 - You are entering self-blame mode.
 You certainly can own the part of the problem that you’ve controlled (you’ve ignored your “inner voice”, for example).
 However, I guarantee there were plenty of other factors in play.
 The bottom line is this: You are not happy and it’s time to act.
 Blame doesn’t help things resolve — only a plan to move forward will.

 Of course — please pay attention to physical signs of stress.
 If you are not sleeping or eating take heed.
 Feeling depressed or anxious is a clear indicator that something is off.
-Time to take the issue to your supervisor, a trusted mentor of career professional.
+Time to take the issue to your supervisor, a trusted mentor or a health professional.

 Has this ever been your experience?
 How did you move forward?
 Share the story with our community.